 Ribble R872: endurance

-Listed as an endurance bike, the Ribble R872 features a short reach and taller top tube when compared with the Endurance (554/380mm in a size medium – are we the only ones who find this confusing?).
+Listed as an endurance bike, the Ribble R872 features a short reach and taller top tube when compared with the Endurance line up, making it more a thoroughbred comfort bike as opposed to a comfortable race bike.

 Our reviewer commented: “With all the trimmings you’d expect from a modern carbon frame, the Ribble R872 undercuts the competition in terms of ride quality and value for money.”